-A French intelligence agent becomes embroiled in the Cold War politics first with uncovering the events leading up to the 1962 Cuban Missile Crisis, and then back to France to break up an international Russian spy ring.
+A French Intelligence Agent becomes embroiled in the Cold War politics first with uncovering the events leading up to the 1962 Cuban Missile Crisis, and then back to France to break up an international Russian spy ring.

 Los Angeles aircraft worker Barry Kane evades arrest after he is unjustly accused of sabotage.
-Following leads, he travels across the country to New York trying to clear his name by exposing a gang of fascist-supporting saboteurs led by apparently respectable Charles Tobin.
+Following leads, he travels across the country to New York City trying to clear his name by exposing a gang of fascist-supporting saboteurs led by apparently respectable Charles Tobin.
 Along the way, he involves Pat Martin, eventually preventing another major act of sabotage.
 They finally catch up with Frank Frye, the man who actually committed the act of sabotage at the aircraft factory.Written by

 See more »

 31 of 40 people found this review helpful.

 Was this review helpful to you?